Q01: I received an invoice from your department- what is it for?

 Q02: Can I pay my EMD bill on-line?

 A02: Yes!
 EMD accepts American Express, Discover, MasterCard and Visa credit cards and electronic funds transfers (e-checks.)
 There is a service fee charged for on-line transactions.
 Please visit the EMD On-line Payment page for details and to enter payment information.

 Q03.
 How long before my EMD account is credited with my on-line payment?

 A03.
-Your account is usually credited within 2 (two) business days of your on-line payment, not counting Sacramento County holidays.
+Your account is usually credited within 2 (two) business days of your PaymentExpress on-line payment, not counting Sacramento County holidays.

 Q04.
 Why is there a service charge for paying on-line and why am I paying for this?

 A04.
-Official Payments Corp. charges a service fee for processing the payment transaction.
+PaymentExpress charges a service fee for processing the payment transaction.
 The fee is not charged by or paid to the government agency.
 The service fee is assessed to cover operating costs and the costs associated with servicing thousands of card transactions.

 Q05.
 What is the service charge for EMD transactions?

 A05.
-The service fee rate for credit card payment is 2.35% of the payment amount with a minimum service charge of $1.95; PIN Debit service fee is $2.95 per transaction at EMD’s office via PIN pad; for e-checks the service fee is $1.50 for payments of $10,000 or less and $15.00 for payments above $10,000.
+The service fee rate for credit card payment is 2.29% of the payment amount with a minimum service charge of $1.95; PIN Debit service fee is $2.95 per transaction at EMD’s office via PIN pad; for e-checks the service fee is $.95 per transaction.
 Please note that there will be a service fee of $53.00 charged for returned e-checks.